 S. No. Reference Description i.
 Para 5 Company is in the process of formulating significant policies. ii.
-Para 7 Meeting of the Board was not held in the 1 st quarter of the financial year. iii.
+Para 9 The Company has not arranged any directors' training programs for its directors as required under section 18 and 19 of the Regulations. iii.
 Para 10 and 15 There is no internal audit function in the Company. iv.
-Para 14 Meeting of the Audit Committee was not held in the 1 st quarter of the financial year while no meeting of HR and Remuneration Committee was held during the year. ν.
-Para 18 None of the audit committee members is financial literate. vi.
-Para 19 a There is no mechanism for the annual evaluation of Board members. vii.
-Para 19 b No orientation program could be arranged for the Directors during the year. viii.
-Para 19 c Company secretary is not qualified for the position. ix.
+Para 14 No meeting of HR and Remuneration Committee was held during the year. ν.
+Para 19 a There is no mcchanism for the annual evaluation of Board members. vi.
+Para 19 b No orientation program could be arranged for the Directors during the year. vii.
+Para 19 c Company secretary is not qualified for the position. viii.
 Para 19 d Directors' Report was not annexed with the 1 st , 2 nd and 3 rd quarters' financial statements.